tlovett1/json-rest-api-subscriptions/README.md

 }
 ```

+*The website receiving the notification request MUST respond with an HTTP 200 status code and an `X-WP-Subscription-Signature` header containing the signature provided when first creating the subscription.
+Failure to do either of those things will result in the subscription being delete.*

 ## License

 JSON REST API Subscriptions is free software; you can redistribute it and/or modify it under the terms of the [GNU General